devlights/try-python/README.md

 # try-python
-This is my TUTORIAL project for python. (python 3.6) :wink:
+This is my TUTORIAL project for python. (python 3.6)

+# Caution
+I'm japanese. so some script include Japanese comments. :wink:

 # Requirements
 - Latest Anaconda or Miniconda